JeffCarvalhoJr/Solid-Rascal/README.md

     What is a dungeon without monsters? diverses creatures for the player to encounter, slaughter and probably die to.
 * ### Various Weapons and Items

-    Who knows what you'll find on the dark corners of the dungeons? stay live longer with equipment find on the dungeons
+    Who knows what you'll find on the dark corners of the dungeons? stay live longer with equipment that you find on the dungeons